 Employee Directory

-Mayor Katjana Ballantyne, now serving her first term as Mayor of Somerville, MA, backs up her deep commitment to progress for all with 30 years of leadership experience in government, non-profits, start-ups, and international business.
+Mayor Katjana Ballantyne, now serving her second term as Mayor of Somerville, MA, backs up her deep commitment to progress for all with 30 years of leadership experience in government, non-profits, start-ups, and international business.
 She previously served eight years on the City Council and two terms as Council President.
 Her tri-sector experience in government, business, and nonprofits qualify her uniquely to understand and align the incentives and strengths of all stakeholders to solve complex problems.
 Her leadership and life experience as an immigrant, engaged parent, and decades-long community advocate have taught her to value inclusive leadership.

 Whether serving as the Executive Director and CEO of Girls’ LEAP Boston, Board President of Somerville Community Corporation, Project Director for Workforce Development for the Jamaica Plain Neighborhood Development Corporation, or as a volunteer mentor in the Somerville Public Schools or an elected official, Ballantyne centers her efforts of creating opportunities for all to thrive.